 <form id="form1" runat="server"> <telerik:RadScriptManager ID="RadScriptManager1" runat="server" /> <telerik:RadTextBox RenderMode="Lightweight" ID="RadTextBox1" Text="Some Text" runat="server" /> <telerik:RadPushButton RenderMode="Lightweight" ID="RadButton1" runat="server" Text="Submit"></telerik:RadPushButton> </form> ````

 <form>tag.
-Please also make sure that the RenderMode property of the Telerik controls is set to Lightweight.
+Make sure that the RenderMode property of the controls is set to Lightweight.

 Use the built-in properties from the markup or the code-behind.